MikeErtl/flickr-photo-stream/README.md

 https://www.thinkful.com/projects/react-bootstrap-456/

 ## 2) add-card
-Add code to display a simplified no-design carousel of photo data (title for now)
+Add code to display a simplified no-design carousel of photo data (title and picture for now)

 Install react redux to manage state in a redux store.
 This is the preferred way to use React, in conjuction with Redux so that there is one master place for State.
 The components should therefore